better-flow/evimo/tools/evimo2_v2_generate/README.md

 To do a real run (moves files and copies those that can't be moved):

-Moving instead of copying saves over a 1 TB of drive space.
+Moving instead of copying saves over a 1 TB of drive space and makes the process fit on a 4TB drive.

 ```
 ./package_all.py ~/EVIMO/raw ~/EVIMO/packaged move